 Level

 Level indicates the minimum level your character has to be to equip the item; any lower and you’ll be unable to use it.
-Normally the gear you collect will match your character’s level, but if you’re acquiring gear from another player who’s crafting for you or selling you gear via e.g. a guild store, you’ll want to make sure to get gear of the appropriate level
+Normally the gear you collect will match your character’s level, but if you’re getting gear crafted for you or buying it from a guild store, you’ll want to make sure to get gear of the appropriate level

 Low-level gear is technically weaker, but when you’re at a low level it will adjust itself by scaling up to similar values as max-level gear.
 Small differences in gear level normally won’t yield tremendously different bonuses, but if you’re wearing gear that’s far below your character level, you should consider getting new gear